Remarks on motives of abelian type: Murre's conjectures and motives of abelian type Proof of Theorem

 Secondly, given an integer $l$, $\CH_l(M_{2l})_\hom$ vanishes if and only if $\ker \big( (p_{2l})_* : \CH_l(M) \r \CH_l(M) \big) = \CH_l(M)_\hom$.
 As such, our formulation really is equivalent to Murre's original formulation \cite{Murre1} of conjecture (D) for smooth projective varieties.
 To see this, recall that the idempotent $p_{2l}$ has homology class the central projection on $H_{2l}(M)$ and, as such, acts as the identity on $H_{2l}(M)$.
 Then note that, by functoriality of the cycle class map with respect to the action of correspondences, we always have $\ker \big( (p_{2l})_* : \CH_l(M) \r \CH_l(M) \big) \subseteq \CH_l(M)_\hom$.
 It is obvious that $\ker \big( (p_{2l})_* : \CH_l(M) \r \CH_l(M) \big) = \CH_l(M)_\hom$ implies that $\CH_l(M_{2l})_\hom$ vanishes.
 Conversely, $\CH_l(M_{2l})_\hom = 0$ clearly implies that $\ker \big( (p_{2l})_* : \CH_l(M) \r \CH_l(M) \big) \supseteq \CH_l(M)_\hom$. \end{remark}

-\begin{proposition} Let $L/k$ be a field extension and let $N$ be a motive over $k$ that has a Chow--K\"unneth decomposition $\bigoplus_{i \in \Z} N_i$.
-Assume that $N_L$ endowed with the induced Chow--K\"unneth decomposition $\bigoplus_{i \in \Z} (N_i)_L$ satisfies Murre's conjecture (B) or (D).
-Then $N$, endowed with the above Chow--K\"unneth decomposition, satisfies Murre's conjecture (B) or (D), respectively. \end{proposition} \begin{proof} The proof follows immediately from the fact that the base-change map $\CH_l(N) \r \CH_l(N_L)$ is injective for all $l$; see Lemma \ref{bc}. \end{proof}
+\begin{proposition} Let $K/k$ be a field extension and let $N$ be a motive over $k$.
+Assume that $N$ has a Chow--K\"unneth decomposition $\bigoplus_{i \in \Z} N_i$ and that $N_K$ is endowed with the induced Chow--K\"unneth decomposition $\bigoplus_{i \in \Z} (N_i)_K$.
+Consider the following statements :